Concept: Lifestyle images of families interacting in a residential property

 Wardrobe Styling: The talent would be bringing their primary wardrobe; however, we included a wardrobe stylist to shop for supplemental clothing pieces before the shoot and anticipated that they’d have an assistant attend the shoot and then help return any unused items.
 We also included $1,000 to cover the actual costs of the supplemental wardrobe.

 Prop Styling: It’s always a bit of a challenge estimating prop styling for a shoot in a residential property without first seeing scouting photos or knowing the full scope of prop needs.
-Sometimes it’s just about adding minor items into the scene or tweaking what’s already there, and other times major pieces of furniture need to be acquired and brought to set.
+Sometimes it’s just about adding minor items to the scene or tweaking what’s already there, and other times major pieces of furniture need to be acquired and brought to the set.
 In this case, we included four days for a prop stylist and an assistant, anticipating they’d need at least a day or two to shop, a day to be on set, and perhaps a day to accompany the team to the tech/scout to assess the location, in addition to making returns if needed.
 We marked these line items TBD, as well as the $2,500 prop budget we estimated.

 Styling Expenses: This covered miscellaneous expenses primarily for the wardrobe and prop stylists related to the acquisition and transportation of their provisions.